 The potential demonstrated in all the above examples manifests itself in the role currently attributed to the creative industries in providing solutions to broad social challenges, for example in the fields of sustainability, mobility and health care.
 The European Union refers to these as grand societal challenges which are crucial to the future of societies on our continent.
 These challenges require integrated responses, rather than purely technological solutions; there are cultural values at stake, requiring an approach in which the creative industries will be called upon to play an important role (See also: Amerika 2013; Topteam Creatieve Industrie 2011).
 This implies the necessity for the creative industries to connect with other social and economic domains; not only in order to facilitate the productive application of new technologies, but also for the design of solutions based on the creative industries’ characteristic strengths.
-Crossovers between creative industries and other sectors will therefore be needed in order to fulfil this promise.

 Talent for the creative economy

-The developments I have described above, all have direct implications for government policy focusing on the creative industries, for the curriculum of educational institutions, and for research focusing on the creative economy.
+The developments I have described above, all have direct implications for government policy focusing on arts and culture, the creative industries in particular, for the curriculum of educational institutions, and for research focusing on the creative economy.
 The perspective is changing; the focus is shifting from the magnitude and growth of the sector itself, toward the broader catalysing effect of the creative industries on social and economic innovation.
-Do the ideas, methods and concepts of creative professionals contribute to social innovation, with a positive influence on quality of life and competitive strength?
+The crucial question therefore is: Do the ideas, methods and concepts of creative professionals contribute to social innovation, with a positive influence on quality of life and competitive strength?
 This question directly addresses the promise of the creative economy, in which creativity is the motor of innovation and development.
 This implies a greater emphasis on creative talent, rather than creative businesses, as it is the individuals working in creative professions who play a crucial role in realising the intended catalysing effect.
 Therefore, research and policy should focus more on the connections (relations and interactions, networks and interfaces, and of course their effectiveness) between these creative professionals and the fields of application in which they function.
 This is also a crucial development for education programmes focusing on the development of talent for the creative industries.